chiaolun/science_notes/pages/2025 spring physics lectures.md

 	- What happens during a collision between two objects?
 		- ((67734f35-aa88-42fb-96ea-69aeb737b833))
 		- Stages of a Collision
-			- Objects approach each other with some relative velocity v. logseq.order-list-type:: number
+			- Objects approach each other with some relative velocity v, each experiencing no net force. logseq.order-list-type:: number
-			- At some distance $R$, they begin to experience a force that strictly increases as they get closer.
-The force is purely a function of the distance between them. logseq.order-list-type:: number
+			- At some distance $R$, they begin to repel each other with a force that strictly increases as they get closer.
+The force is purely a function of the distance between the two objects. logseq.order-list-type:: number
 			- As they push on each other, their relative velocity goes down, until it reaches zero.
 At this point the two objects have the same absolute velocity as each other. logseq.order-list-type:: number